top of page

 First cycle juvenile (FCJ ) individuals characterized by a single generation of loosely textured and gray-brown plumage.
 Coverts edged buff.
 Tail feathers noticeably more tapered than FAS individuals.

-First cycle supplemental (FCS) individuals have replaced and female-like body plumage with noticeable molt limits between juvenal greater coverts and replaced less and med coverts.
+First cycle Auxiliary Formative (FCX) individuals have replaced and female-like body plumage with noticeable molt limits between juvenal greater coverts and replaced less and med coverts.
 Sometimes these molt limits extend to the greater coverts.
 Sexes are often indistinguishable at this age, however, occasionally, males will replace one to several coverts that are black and edged white.
-FCS plumage is quickly replaced during the preformative molt (FPF).
+FCX plumage is quickly replaced during the preformative molt (FPF).

 FPF - First PreFormative

-First preformative (FPF) molts are complete whereby juvenal remiges and retrices are symmetrically and sequentially replaced by maturated plumage.
+First preformative (FPF) molts are complete whereby juvenal remiges and rectrices are symmetrically and sequentially replaced by maturated plumage.
 FPF is most obvious in males whereby gray-brown juvenal plumage is replaced by black feathers.
 It is often more difficult to separate definitive prebasic (DPB) from FPF females because juvenal and female plumage is similar in color.
-In such cases, females can be aged as after supplemental plumage (FAS) or as an unknown molting individual (UPU).
+In such cases, females can be aged as a minimum first cycle formative (M-FCF) or as an unknown molting individual (UPU).

-After first cycle supplemental (FAS) individuals are characterized by a single generation of plumage.
+Minimum first cycle formative (M-FCF) individuals are characterized by a single generation of plumage.
 Because the preformative molt is complete, it is often impossible to differentiate formative and definitive basic plumages.
-The WRP system accounts for this conundrum with the central "A" code, indicating that this bird is at least after the supplemental plumage (FAS).
+The WRP system accounts for this conundrum with the central "M" adjunct code, indicating that this bird is at a minimum in first cycle formative plumage.

 DPB - Definitive PreBasic